 1. Hill's Science Diet Oral Care Dry Dog Food Chicken

-- Interlocking fiber technology: Cleans teeth and freshens breath with every bite
+- Interlocking fiber technology helps clean teeth and freshen breath with every bite

-- Omega-6 and vitamin E: Supports skin and coat health alongside oral care
+- Omega-6 fatty acids and vitamin E support skin and coat health

-- Made in the USA: Uses globally sourced, trusted ingredients
+- Made in the USA with globally sourced, trusted ingredients

 - Supports skin and coat health